Aniket-Jawarkar/Graph-Pathfinder/README.md

 Interactive shortest-path visualizer implementing Dijkstra’s Algorithm on a user-built graph.
 Place nodes, add weighted edges, edit costs, and watch the algorithm relax edges and reconstruct paths in real time.

-Built for people who actually care about DSA correctness, not just pretty UI.

 🔎 What this project demonstrates